Chinch-Bug/clangen-genemod/docs/dev/art/cat-sprites.md

-# Cat Sprite Style Guide
+# Rabbit Sprite Style Guide
 _(by anju)_

 This is a guide for keeping the Clangen sprites in a consistent style to the original artwork for it.
-This is about the cats (or any other animals that might want to be added in the same style) and not about any background, accessories, patrol sprites, or other art.
+This is about the rabbits (or any other animals that might want to be added in the same style) and not about any background, accessories, patrol sprites, or other art.

 Keeping accurate to the style may not be important in any mods created by fans, but it should be kept consistent in main game art when possible, or is highly favored to do so.

 !!! note "Important"
-    All the cat sprites should fit a 50 x 50 pixel box.
+    All the rabbit sprites should fit a 50 x 50 pixel box.

 #### Spritesheets
-Spritesheets is how the game picks which sprite parts to draw for each cat, by finding the exact position of each sprite from the whole canvas.
+Spritesheets is how the game picks which sprite parts to draw for each rabbit, by finding the exact position of each sprite from the whole canvas.
 The sprite parts are drawn on top of each other like layers, where the order of drawing decides which part is below or on top of another.
 The order of the parts goes like this:

 1. Pelt
 2. Possible tortie patch